oseughu/lannisterpay/README.md

 NB: All request fields labelled optional (that you don't intend to fill) can be null.
 You should exclude them from the request.

-## Please start by signing up with the following details in the request:
+## Please start by signing up with the following details in the request (urlencoded or json, both work):

 https://lannpay.herokuapp.com/register